 Friday, June 5th, 2020: Maria Espinola, Psy.D.
 “Diversity, Trauma, & Ethical Issues in Psychology”

 **Due to COVID-19, the Ethics Workshop originally scheduled for Friday, April 3rd has been moved to Friday, June 5th.
-If needed, August 14th has also been reserved for a back-up date.
-A webinar will also be available prior to the CEU deadline if we are not ultimately able to host this event in person.
+If needed, August 14th has also been reserved as an additional back-up date.

 FRIDAY, JUNE 5th 2020: Diversity, Trauma, & Ethical Issues in Psychology